 Please also ensure you provide a list of 4 potential peer reviewers (names and contact details), with whom you do not have a personal relationship.
 The list should reflect peer reviewers who have knowledge in the topic on which you are seeking to publish.

 Overseen by the Section Editor(s), the Journal’s editorial board evaluate every submitted paper.
 If the paper does not meet the required formal or academic criteria; or if the topic and content does not fit within the focus of the Journal, it may be directly returned instead of being submitted to the review process.
 Authors are informed of this approximately 4 to 6 weeks after submission of the paper.

 Up to three experts review each manuscript.
 Experts are selected through a combination of author and Editorial Board recommendation.
+More information on our Review Panel or how to join is available here.
 The reviewing follows a standardized procedure with a marking sheet that allows for scoring against the Journal’s criteria and comment on aspects of the submitted work.

 The results of the reviews are initially reviewed by the Editorial Board.
 This is to ensure there is agreement with the review process regarding whether or not a paper should proceed to editing and publication or not.
 It is then sent to the author along with an editorial decision letter.
 Papers may be accepted; possibly subject to revision requirements; or rejected / returned.
 This process can take up to 4 – 6 months.

 Should the paper need substantial revisions, revised papers may be reviewed by the Editorial Board and in some cases a reviewer once again.
 This process takes approximately 4 weeks.
 The authors are informed about the decision on the definitive acceptance of the paper; final small changes may be requested.

 The Section Editor(s) will liaise with the author on the copyedit process.